 Transformers are a specific type of artificial neural network architecture, a deep learning model, and an NLP model that utilize “self-attention” to process input sequences to produce output sequences.
 Their introduction has helped in advancing NLP because of their demonstrated capabilities to outperform other NLP models on a multitude of tasks including language translation, sentiment analysis, and question answering.

-Self-attention enables the transformer model to attend to the different parts of the input sequence, such as individual words in a sentence, and use that information to make predictions or produce output.
+Self-attention enables a mode based on transformer to attend to the different parts of the input sequence, such as individual words in a sentence, and use that information to make predictions or produce output.
 Each part in the sequence can “attend” to other parts in the same sequence to allow the model to capture relationships and dependencies between the different parts.

-Vaswani et al. explained that the previous models for converting one sequence to another, like translating from English to German or French, are complex and take a long time to train.
-Their solution was the so-called transformer model that uses a simpler design based on an attention mechanism or self-attention.
-It is considered faster to train, easier to parallelize, and achieves better results than the best-known models.
+A. Vaswani and his team explained that the previous models for converting one sequence to another, like translating from English to German or French, are complex and take a long time to train.
+Their solution was to use a transformer-based model that uses a simpler design based on an attention mechanism or self-attention.
+It is considered faster to train, easier to parallelize, and achieves better results than alternative models.

 The biggest advantage of transformers is that they can be trained on large datasets because they are amenable to parallelization.
 This has led to pre-trained systems such as Bidirectional Encoder Representations from Transformers or BERT from Google and the Generative Pre-trained Transformer or GPT from OpenAI, and the Large Language Model Meta AI or LLaMA from Meta.